-New and Richer Operating Systems: In many ways, new device operating systems like the iOS for the iPhone/iTouch/iPad portfolio, the Android produced by Google, Windows® Phone 7, BlackBerry OS for the BlackBerry portfolio and Sony Playstation phone and next generation PSP for mobile connected gaming have accelerated the adoption and usage of smartphones.
-Additionally, touchscreen based operating systems have been extended to tablets and many analysts believe there will be a surge in tablets.
-For example, in the latest forecast update of the Worldwide Quarterly Media Tablet and eReader Tracker, IDC revised upward its 2013 forecast number from 137.4 million units to 142.8 million units and estimated that by 2016 worldwide shipments should reach 222.1 million units.
+New and Richer Operating Systems: In many ways, device operating systems like the iOS for the iPhone/iTouch/iPad portfolio, the Android produced by Google, Windows® mobile devices, and BlackBerry OS for the BlackBerry portfolio have accelerated the adoption and usage of smartphones.
+For the full calendar year 2013, worldwide tablet shipments totaled 217.1 million units, which is up from 144.2 million units for the full year 2012 and represents a year-over-year growth rate of 50.6%.